Homeowner Liability for Trespasser Injuries

 Trespassing Children and Liability for Injuries

-A different rule applies where trespassing children are involved.
+A different rule applies when trespassing children are involved.
 In the case of children who wander onto property without authorization, property owners do have a duty to ensure that their property is safe.
-The logic behind this exception is that children are sometimes naive to dangers on property, and could in fact be lured to dangerous conditions such as a swimming pool, an abandoned well, or heavy machinery.
+The logic behind this exception is that children are sometimes naïve to dangers on property and could be lured to dangerous conditions such as an unattended swimming pool, an abandoned well, or heavy machinery.
 These potential hazards are referred to as "attractive nuisances," since a reasonable person should know that such conditions were likely to attract children.

 Thus, a property owner has a duty to inspect his/her property to see if there are any potentially dangerous conditions that might attract children and, if there are, act immediately to correct the unsafe condition(s).
 A property owner may be liable for an injury to a trespassing child if he/she knew, or should have known:

-- Young children would not be aware of the risk; and
+- Young children would not be aware of the risk

 Have Questions About Homeowner Liability?
 Get a Free Legal Evaluation Today

 While it's important to maintain a safe property, homeowners can't be expected to prevent each and every injury that could occur on their premises.
-Depending on your situation, you may want to consult with a legal professional if you've been sued by an injured trespasser or want to avoid any future legal problems.
+You may want to consult with a premises liability attorney if you've been sued by an injured trespasser or want to avoid any future legal problems.
 Get started today by having an experienced real estate attorney evaluate your concerns for free.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help